AIMHigheR36/AIMHigheR.github.io/_posts/2026-08-12-in-your-line-of-sight.md

 The award that followed was lovely.
 But the real takeaways weren't hanging on a wall.
 They were the teammates who could finally manage the workload.
 The customers who still got their transfers on time, in a season when you never knew what a delayed payment might cost someone.
 And the future colleagues who would inherit a process that didn't depend on overtime to function.
 This was worth doing for them, keeping them in the line of sight.

----

-*Thanks for reading.
-I write about finance, systems thinking, and building things that last.
-You can find more of my writing at [aimhigher.dev](https://aimhigher.dev), explore technical projects on [GitHub](https://github.com/AIMHigheR36), see dashboards on [Tableau](https://public.tableau.com/app/profile/alejandro.miller7081/vizzes), and connect with me on [LinkedIn](https://www.linkedin.com/in/almill36).*

 *Any data shown in screenshots is illustrative and does not represent real customer or transaction information.*